-N. Board committees: The Board will have committees including, but not limited to, audit, budget and business development, competition, grant, investment, SafeSport, and personnel and compensation.
+O. Board committees: The Board will have committees including, but not limited to, audit, budget and business development, competition, grant, investment, SafeSport, and personnel and compensation.
 The Board committees shall consist of Board members and non-members with expertise in the committees’ subject areas.
 All committees shall include an authorized total membership of at least thirty-three and 33/100 percent (33.33%) athlete members (such that at least fifty percent (50%) of those athlete members are Ten Year Athletes).
 Each Board Member shall be offered to serve on at least one (1) committee.
-The Board Chair shall appoint the committee members, subject to Board approval, after first consulting with the Vice Chair regarding all appointments and the three Athlete Board members regarding athlete appointments.
+The Board Chair shall appoint the committee members, subject to Board approval, after first consulting with the Vice Chair regarding all appointments and obtaining the Athlete Advisory Committee’s approval regarding athlete appointments.
 Committee appointments for the following calendar year shall be made within thirty (30) days of the conclusion of the Annual Meeting.
 Each board committee is required to have its own charter, to be published on the USATF website.
 Each Board committee shall meet in person and/or by phone at least twice during each calendar year and make reports to the USATF Board of Directors at scheduled board meetings.
 Minutes from each committee meeting shall be made available to members of the Board of Directors.
+No individual may serve on any Board committee for more than two (2) consecutive terms in the same Board position.

-O. Attendance: The Board may reprimand or censure any member who fails to participate in two (2) consecutive meetings by a two-thirds (2/3) vote of those members attending.
+P. Attendance: The Board may reprimand or censure any Board member or Board committee member who fails to participate in two (2) consecutive meetings by a two-thirds (2/3) vote of those members attending.

-P. Information: Except in unusual circumstances, the members of the Board of Directors shall be provided access to all information required for them to execute their fiduciary duties.
+Q. Information: Except in unusual circumstances, the members of the Board of Directors shall be provided access to all information required for them to execute their fiduciary duties.
 At least forty-eight (48) hours prior to all Board meetings, the Board of Directors shall be given access to all written materials which will be presented at that Board meeting, including the agenda, all written reports and financial information.
 In addition, the members of the Board of Directors shall have access, via a secure data site or other secure means, to all past Board committee minutes, Board presentations, and financial information.
 Board members shall treat all such information confidentially.

 ARTICLE 12